-Up until her call, the day had gone as normal and I had just wrapped up my first lacrosse season as an assistant coach.
-However, what she said on the phone that afternoon would turn out to be one of the worst days of my life.
+Up until her call that day, everything was pretty normal and uneventful… until I heard the tone in her voice.
+What she said on the phone that afternoon would turn out to be one of the worst days of my life.

 My mom was a great lady who would end up losing her battle to cancer prior to her 52nd birthday.
 Just 51, she was the mother of three boys, but she also raised and guided hundreds of kids over the years as an in home daycare provider.